-- 1. The Plan Sponsor will not use or further disclose the PHI except as described above or as otherwise required by law. - 2.
-Any agents or subcontractors of the Plan Sponsor to whom the Plan Sponsor provides PHI will agree to the same restrictions and conditions on the use and disclosure of PHI that apply to the Plan Sponsor.
-Any agents or subcontractors of the Plan Sponsor to whom the Plan Sponsor provides electronic PHI must agree to implement reasonable and appropriate security measures to protect the information. - 3.
-The Plan Sponsor will not use or disclose PHI for employment-related actions and decisions or in connection with any other benefit or employee benefit plan of the Plan Sponsor. - 4.
-The Plan Sponsor will report to the Plan any use or disclosure of the PHI that is inconsistent with the permitted uses and disclosures of which the Plan Sponsor becomes aware.
-The Plan Sponsor will report to the Plan any security incident of which the Plan Sponsor becomes aware. - 5.
-The Plan Sponsor will (or will cooperate with the plan administrator to) give you access and provide

-- copies to you of your PHI in accordance with the HIPAA Regulations. - 6.
-The Plan Sponsor will (or will cooperate with the plan administrator to) allow you to amend your PHI in accordance with the HIPAA Regulations. - The Plan Sponsor will (or will cooperate with the plan administrator to) make available PHI to you in order to make an accounting of PHI in accordance with the HIPAA Regulations. - 8.
-The Plan Sponsor will (or will cooperate with the plan administrator to) make available its internal practices, books and records relating to the use and disclosure of PHI received from the Plan to the Secretary of Health and Human Services (or the Secretary's designee) for determining compliance by the Plan with the HIPAA Regulations. - g.
-The Plan Sponsor will, if feasible, return or destroy all protected PHI received from the Plan and retain no copies of the PHI when no longer needed for the purpose for which the disclosure was made, except that, if such return or destruction is not feasible, limit further uses and disclosures to those purposes that make the return or destruction of the PHI infeasible. - 10.
-The Plan Sponsor will ensure that adequate separation between the Plan and Plan Sponsor is established.
-Only the following employees or classes of employees or other persons under the control of the Plan Sponsor will be given access to the PHI to be disclosed: - a.
-Officers of the Plan Administrator - b.
-Employees of the Plan Administrator - c.
-Plan Sponsor's designated Benefit Coordinator and Controlling Committee - 11.
-The Plan Sponsor will ensure that this adequate separation is supported by reasonable and appropriate security measures to the extent that these individuals have access to electronic PHI. - 12.
-The Plan Sponsor will (and will cooperate with the plan administrator to) implement administrative, physical and technical safeguards that reasonably and appropriately protect the confidentiality, integrity and availability of electronic PHI that the Plan Sponsor creates, receives, maintains or transmits on behalf of the Plan, except enrollment/disenrollment information and Summary Information, which are not subject to these restrictions.
+- 1. The plan sponsor will not use or further disclose the PHI except as described above or as otherwise required by law. - 2.
+Any agents or subcontractors of the plan sponsor to whom the plan sponsor provides PHI will agree to the same restrictions and conditions on the use and disclosure of PHI that apply to the plan sponsor.
+Any agents or subcontractors of the plan sponsor to whom the plan sponsor provides electronic PHI must agree to implement reasonable and appropriate security measures to protect the information. - 3.
+The plan sponsor will not use or disclose PHI for employment-related actions and decisions or in connection with any other benefit or employee benefit plan of the plan sponsor. - 4.
+The plan sponsor will report to the Plan any use or disclosure of the PHI that is inconsistent with the permitted uses and disclosures of which the plan sponsor becomes aware.
+The plan sponsor will report to the Plan any security incident of which the plan sponsor becomes aware. - 5.
+The plan sponsor will (or will cooperate with the plan administrator to) give you access and provide copies to you of your PHI in accordance with the HIPAA Regulations. - 6.
+The plan sponsor will (or will cooperate with the plan administrator to) allow you to amend your PHI in accordance with the HIPAA Regulations. - 7.
+The plan sponsor will (or will cooperate with the plan administrator to) make available PHI to you in order to make an accounting of PHI in accordance with the HIPAA Regulations. - 8.
+The plan sponsor will (or will cooperate with the plan administrator to) make available its internal practices, books and records relating to the use and disclosure of PHI received from the Plan to the Secretary of Health and Human Services (or the Secretary's designee) for determining compliance by the Plan with the HIPAA Regulations. - 9.
+The plan sponsor will, if feasible, return or destroy all protected PHI received from the Plan and retain no copies of the PHI when no longer needed for the purpose for which the disclosure was made, except that, if such return or destruction is not feasible, limit further uses and disclosures to those purposes that make the return or destruction of the PHI infeasible. - 10.
+The plan sponsor will ensure that adequate separation between the Plan and plan sponsor is established.
+Only the following employees or classes of employees or other persons under the control of the plan sponsor will be given access to the PHI to be disclosed: - a.
+The following officers of the plan administrator: CEO/President, VP/Chief Healthcare & Benefits Officer - b.
+Employees of the plan administrator in the Healthcare & Benefits Team only - c.
+The following officer of NAD: Treasurer (or his or her single designee) - 11.
+The plan sponsor will ensure that this adequate separation is supported by reasonable and appropriate security measures to the extent that these individuals have access to electronic PHI. - 12.
+The plan sponsor will (and will cooperate with the plan administrator to) implement administrative, physical and technical safeguards that reasonably and appropriately protect the confidentiality, integrity and availability of electronic PHI that the plan sponsor creates, receives, maintains or transmits on behalf of the Plan, except enrollment/disenrollment information and Summary Information, which are not subject to these restrictions.